Keksls/FastCrypt.NET/README.md

 ### interSoftware Key and IV Sharing
 When using AES/Rijndael Ciphers, you usualy can Decrypt only in the software that encrypt.
-KeksEncryption Allow you ro generate  encypted binary (.bin) files that you can use to keep the Key and IV from a software to another.
+FastEncryption Allow you ro generate  encypted binary (.bin) files that you can use to keep the Key and IV from a software to another.
 For exemple, AES/Rijndael encrypt a file in a C# console, and decrypt the same file in a Unity scipt.

 Encryption's side :